-- This make “normalization” of the data i.e. defining fields which go across all contracts, an intensive task.
+- This makes “normalization” of the data i.e. defining fields that go across all contracts, an intensive task.

 - Always look at it from a reporting standpoint.
 How would you want the data points shown and how do you want to report on them?

 Can I license software that would do all the work?

 - The software can do a “bulk of the heavy lifting”

 - But no software will be perfect! (no matter what they guarantee, there will always be an error in the software)

 There are also hidden additional costs for which you must account: Software training, additional modules to handle Third Party Paper, configurations, lawyers or interns to quality control the resulted outputs, etc.

 - Do they have software

 - Do they have their own people